Graham and Laird Factories

 Sketch of the Graham factory from 1886.

 The ad is part of an aerial map of Philadelphia featuring sponsoring companies around the border.
 A facsimile is on wall display in the Social Science room in the Parkway branch of the Free Library.

 Samuel Laird, his brother-in-law George Schober, and their mutual friend George Mitchell launched a shoe-making business at 1133 Arch Street in 1870.
 In 1891 they built a large factory at the southeast corner of 19th and Buttonwood, on the northern half of the Kuhn lot and adjacent to the Graham building.
-The Laird, Schober, and Mitchell Shoe Factory was built with a similar design as the Graham factory, both factories achieving a unified appearance since they were designed by the same architect firm, Geisinger and Hale.
+The Laird, Schober, and Mitchell Shoe factory was built with a similar design as the Graham's, both factories achieving a unified appearance since they were designed by the same architect firm, Geisinger and Hale.
 Both were five stories, heavy timber framed, with brick cladding.

 Portion of map from 1888 showing the new trimming factory